coolwanglu/pdf2htmlEX/README.md

 * Precise, native text in HTML, which means
   - You can select & copy & search
-  - With correct font & position & styles
+  - Correct font & position & styles
-  - With proper reencoding
+  - Proper reencoding
   - Generated HTML file is of similar size as the original (uncompressed) PDF file
 * Output modes
   - Normal HTML